PVHuy95/Nobel-Prize-Winner/README.md

    npm run deploy
    ```

-## 📦 Migration from Create React App to Vite
+## 📦 Migration from Create React App to Vite by Huy

 This project was originally created with **Create React App** and has been successfully migrated to **Vite** for: